MattUnderwood/mattUnderwood.me---jekyll/_posts/2019-02-26-a-look-inside-my-portfolio-site.md

 <h3>Future Projects</h3>

-At this point, I’m happy with my portfolio site and plan to focus on building advanced web applications for my portfolio.
+At this point, I’m happy with my portfolio site and will focus on building advanced web applications for my portfolio.

 I’m currently working on implementing React into my “Weather App” project.
 I’ve worked through some tutorials on React but I haven’t created my own project with it yet.
 This seems like a relatively easy way to test it out and will build my confidence for more advanced projects.